Q and A

 How do you grade students?

-We don’t, unless they are earning high school credits…and even then, we give only a grade for the semester, which is collaboratively determined at the end of the semester by the student and their guides for each subject.
-Grades are supposed to be a measure of student progress, showing when a student has mastered a topic, but in practice, they do not do this, and they cannot be made truly objective.
+We don’t, unless they are earning high school credits…and even then, we give only a grade for the semester, which is collaboratively determined at the end of the semester by the student and their guide for each subject.
+Grades are supposed to be a measure of student progress, showing when a student has mastered a topic; in practice, however, they do not do this, and they cannot be made truly objective.
 Grades encourage a student to work for the grade itself rather than work to master a topic.
 They encourage students to attempt only subjects in which they can excel, and discourage them from trying new things that involve failure at first.
 Because we want students to view failure as an integral and valuable part of the learning experience, we do not grade them in any subjects.
 We do, however, monitor their progress at school and communicate it to the caregivers.
 We simply use informal assessments and observation to do this.
 All students have a narrative progress report for each semester, but these reports do not include letter grades for elementary or junior high students.

 Do you offer gifted education?

 Yes, but not in the way you might expect if you’re coming from a traditional school.
 Pull-out programs are usually offered in traditional schools so that gifted students have the opportunity to work at their own academic level and engage in challenging projects.
 At Prairie Song, we offer this type of instruction to ALL students.
 Each child is working on an individualized curriculum, at the level they need, every day.
 Each child is encouraged to work on challenging projects, every day.
 There is no need for a separate pull-out program to accomplish this.
 This also has the benefit of eliminating competition for scarce access to the best instruction.
 Further, it promotes stronger relationships among students in the classroom.
-Students are able to accelerate their learning in a given subject as it is appropriate for them.
+Students are able to accelerate their learning in any given subject as it is appropriate for them.

 And finally, a few more details: